911-Secure/capacitor-msal/README.md

 // Register the plugin.
 registerElectronPlugin(Msal);
 ```
+This will run in the renderer process to add Msal to the Capacitor Plugins proxy.

 Add the newly created script to the main window as a preload script.
 For example,
 ```js